waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v56 - Post-Critique Cleanup)
+# Gem's Strategic Journal (v57 - Agent Refinement)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information is the source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 I must trust the data, especially the `map_id`.